dave-hillier/disruptor-unity3d/README.md

 There is a [.Net port](https://github.com/disruptor-net/Disruptor-net) of the Disruptor, but it is for .Net 4 which is not supported by Unity.
 I did not want to spend the time porting it and I have a very much simpler use case.
 I don't need most of the functionality.

 I've implemented a very simple, self-contained version that uses the volatile long that is key to the implementation.
 It is intended to be self contained; just drop the source into your project.
 This project is not intended to rival the functionality of disruptor-net but provide an easy to use drop in queue.
+If you need a fully featured disruptor library then you should port or check out the forks incase someone has already done it.

 ## Benchmark